Imolai/go-go/README.md

 **[⬆ Back to top](#contents)**

 ### Type Switches

+In a type switch, the cases contain types that are compared against the type of a specially annotated switch expression.

 A type switch is a construct that permits several type assertions in series.